Why I'm Taking a Break From Blogging

 Going on a Blogging Break

-Meanwhile, in real life.
+Meanwhile, IRL.
 In the spring, my oldest son joined the Air Force.
-This month, I took him to the airport so he could fly off across an ocean to his first duty station and a new life.
-In between that time he got married. *Parenting Side note* I genuinely feel that from the minute they leave our bodies, our children are no longer ours.
+This month, I took him to the airport so he could fly off, across the Atlantic, to his first duty station and a new life.
+I genuinely believe that from the minute they leave our bodies, our children are no longer ours.
 Years of holding onto to that thought have helped, but it doesn’t erase the fears and hopes of a mother.
 It’s been tough.

 And then there was the election.
 We decided we didn’t want to live in the middle of America anymore.
 I wanted the coast, any coast with water, open skies, and open minds.
 Not everyone just up and decides to move across the country.
 I can promise you the more people I share this with, the more I fear I’m setting myself up for judgment, or worse, failure.